EliyaRabia/FacebookWeb/README.md

 ### Add a Post

 Here you can add a post to the server posts list, first of all you can see your name and your pfoile pic in the left circle. also in the text box you can see that your name is in it and it will asks you to write what do you think. you can write there the text of the post you want to upload, also you can add a picture by clicking on the "Photo/Video" button. you will have the option to upload a file from your computer, When you are chosing a picture from the computer files make sure you pick a photo in PNG or JPEG format and in size up to 2mb.
 After you choose your pic you will see a preview of it and a button for option to delete this pic if you regret.
 Now when your post is ready you can click on the "post" button you will see your post in the posts list under this section!, now the text box will initialized and you can add another post if you want.

+*for part 4* - notice that if you want to post some url in your text the url must be valid, meaning that it must be inside the bloom filter. the valid links are in the env file of the node js server repo you can look there and see which url is valid. if you will try to upload a post with invalid urls your post will not be uploaded!

 ### Post List